Jennifer Walcott: Career

 Walcott was chosen as a finalist to compete in the 2006 WWE Diva Search, but dropped out due to conflicts with other projects.
 She also won SPiN's Hottest Significant other.

 As of late 2009, Walcott co-hosted a local advice show in Arizona called Mom Time TV.

 Walcott has appeared several times as a "Postal Babe" on Running with Scissors' official website.
 She appeared as herself in the Postal III video game.
+The drawn artwork of her from Postal III was reused in Postal 2: Paradise Lost and she also appeared on the photo-poster inside a church location.

 Personal life

 Walcott is married to former NFL safety Adam Archuleta.
-They live in L.A and had their first child on April 10, 2008.
+They live in L.A. and had their first child on April 10, 2008.

 Walcott volunteers at the Ronald McDonald House in Washington, DC.

 Walcott is also a poet.
 One of her poems won a statewide Reader's Digest contest.